Skip to main content

 • Yellow: Continued nominations (respondents who have participated in prior period)

-The totals beneath the chart summarize these values, showing how stable or dynamic your respondent base has been over time.
+The totals beneath the chart summarise these values, showing how stable or dynamic your respondent base has been over time.

 This section helps you understand: